SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 #### Calculating Weight

-Calculating the weight is simply **going through the unique word** (**`word`**) obtained in the last step, and for each letter we need to take its weight and multiply it by the position.
+Calculating the weight is simply **going through the unique word** (**`word`**) obtained in the last step, and for each letter, we need to take its weight and multiply it by the position.
 For each letter, we need to calculate what value we will multiply its position by, for example by using a **`switch`** construction.

 ![](assets/chapter-9-1-images/03.Five-special-letters-07.png)